reissbaker/compo/NOTES.md

 2. Decorator class, instantiates components -- but instead of passing Component objects to it, you make the Component class have a `decorate` method, and you can pass decorators into it.

+Collision, physics engine should separate hitboxes from location.
+The (x,y) of a hitbox is the offset from the node's location, not the absolute location itself.
+Collision runs on computed properties.
+Physics component needs to take two data structures: a location (x, y), and a hitbox (x, y, width, height).